zamazan4ik/awesome-pgo/article/article.md

 ### Algorithm optimizations always outperform machine optimizations

 Several times I seen an interesting thought.
-TL;DR - "Algorithms always beat optimizer".
-I met such a wiepoint at least twice ([one](https://github.com/rsyslog/rsyslog/issues/5048#issuecomment-1611665495), [two](https://github.com/KhronosGroup/glslang/issues/3400#issuecomment-1817277433)).
-Actually, I agree and disagree with them at the same time.
+TL;DR - "Algorithms always beat optimizers".
+I met such a viewpoint at least twice ([one](https://github.com/rsyslog/rsyslog/issues/5048#issuecomment-1611665495), [two](https://github.com/KhronosGroup/glslang/issues/3400#issuecomment-1817277433)).
+I agree and disagree with them at the same time.

 I agree that it's better to spend time on algorithm-based optimizations instead of nitpicking `always_inline` attributes here and there because, probably, from algorithmic optimizations will be more performance outcomes (however, it's not always true. it depends on a case, you know it).
 Also, doing algorithmic optimizations is a funnier thing to do, isn't it?
 We are all engineers, after all, and we like to spend/waste our time on fixing our algos from O(N^2) to O(NlogN) (unfortunately many of us forget about the hidden constant but that's another story).

-However, I disagree that "algorithms beat optimizer".
+However, I disagree that "algorithms beat optimizers".
 Because they work at the same time!
-Your super-duper-blazing-fast algorithm from your usually pretty high-level language then compiled and optimized by a compiler.
-During the compilation process a lot of things happens: inlining, loop rolling/unrolling, [peephole optimizations](https://en.wikipedia.org/wiki/Peephole_optimization) and other things.
+Your super-duper-blazing-fast algorithm from your usually pretty high-level language is then compiled and optimized by a compiler.
+During the compilation process, a lot of things happen: inlining, loop rolling/unrolling, [peephole optimizations](https://en.wikipedia.org/wiki/Peephole_optimization) and other things.
 And you don't complain about them, right?
-PGO is exactly the same thing as other compiler optimizations - it helps to tweak compiler optimizations for a specific target workloads, consequently helping to optimize better your algorithms.
+PGO is exactly the same thing as other compiler optimizations - it helps to tweak compiler optimizations for specific target workloads, consequently helping to optimize better your algorithms.

 So PGO doesn't replace algorithmic stuff.
-Let your compiler to do "dirty" things when you spend your time on more high-level topics like algorithms.
+Let your compiler do "dirty" things when you spend your time on more high-level topics like algorithms.

 ### Do I need to integrate LTO, PGO, PLO or any other optimization without benchmarks?

 TL;DR: No, you should not.

-Any of these optimization can (and with a high chance will) improve application performance.
+Any of these optimizations can (and with a high chance will) improve application performance.
 However, in every case, there are billion of reasons why it can be worse or better: application-specific bugs triggered by LTO, too small performance wins from PGO, too huge build times with PGO and PLO enabled, etc. Every optimization has its pros and cons.
-And enabling all these optimizations blindly for the whole software on your favourite server is not the smartest idea.
+Enabling all these optimizations blindly for the whole software on your favorite server is not the smartest idea.

 I hope one day the ecosystem will be ready, and using PGO for release builds will be as easy and common as using `-O3` now is.
-Now it's not the case, so please - in each case compare benefits from enabling PGO with costs for enabling PGO for a project.
-If the expected costs are bigger - just do nothing (and wait a bit more for better PGO future).
+Now it's not the case, so please - in each case compare the benefits from enabling PGO with the costs for enabling PGO for a project.
+If the expected costs are bigger - just do nothing (and wait for a bit more for a better PGO future).

 ### How does PGO and/or PLO change a binary size?